Coronavirus Covid 19: Experts say they're missing essential data needed to inform lockdown level

 "It's possible.
 I know getting the data into a robust form is a real challenge for our system because it has been under-resourced, progressively for many years.
 And this is really a massive increase in capability and expectations."

-He said clear data showing whether contact tracing was good enough to loosen restrictions should be available, but he had never seen it despite asking the ministry repeatedly for it.
+Baker said clear data showing whether contact tracing was good enough to loosen restrictions should be available, but he had never seen it despite asking the ministry repeatedly for it.

 LISTEN LIVE TO NEWSTALK ZB